Kaztic/interview_agent/README.md

 - Celery for task queue
 - Redis as message broker and result backend
 - Google's Gemini AI for AI capabilities
+- System prompts stored locally for better management and versioning

 ## Security